Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Analysis of the Achievable Rate

 \itshape {Proof:} \upshape First, we substitute $p=E_u/N$ into Corollary \ref{corollary5_NLoS_expression}.
 When $N\to\infty$, we have $e_{k 1} \rightarrow \frac{\beta \alpha_{k}}{\beta \alpha_{k}+\frac{\sigma^{2}}{\tau E_{u}}} $.
 Then, we remove the non-dominant terms that do not scale as $\mathcal{O}\left({N}\right)$.
 By noting that $ c_{k}\left(\varepsilon_{k}+1\right)=\beta \alpha_{k},\forall k $, and dividing the numerator and denominator of the SINR by $ \beta\alpha_{k}$, we obtain (\ref{SINR_NLOS_scaling_N}).
 This completes the proof. $\blacksquare$

 Corollary \ref{corollary7_rate_NLoS_scaling_N} sheds some interesting insights.
 Firstly, we note that Corollary \ref{corollary6_NLoS_sqrtM} has unveiled that the transmit power $p$ can only be reduced proportionally to $1/\sqrt{M}$, while maintaining a non-zero rate, when $\delta=0$.
 Corollary \ref{corollary7_rate_NLoS_scaling_N}, on the other hand, proves that the transmit power can be reduced proportionally to $1/N$, while maintaining a non-zero rate, when $\delta=0$.
 This reveals the positive role of deploying RISs in massive MIMO systems.
-Secondly, the obtained power scaling law does not depend on the Rician factors of user-RIS links, i.e., $\varepsilon_{k},\forall k$.
+Secondly, the obtained power scaling law does not depend on the Rician factors of the user-RIS links, i.e., $\varepsilon_{k},\forall k$.
 This implies that the rate in (\ref{SINR_NLOS_scaling_N}) is the same for LoS-only and NLoS-only user-RIS channels.
 Thirdly, in (\ref{SINR_NLOS_scaling_N}), the desired signal term in (\ref{SINR_NLOS_scaling_N}) scales as $\mathcal{O}(M)$ and the interference term scales as $\mathcal{O}(1)$.
 As a result, the rate scales logarithmically with the number of BS antennas.
-When the number of antennas is large, the power of interference will be relatively small compared with the power of desired signal, and then a promising rate can be achieved with the setup in Corollary \ref{corollary7_rate_NLoS_scaling_N}.
-Therefore, the rich-scattering environment between the RIS and the BS ($\delta=0$) is beneficial in RIS-aided massive MIMO systems, since it can provide sufficient spatial multiplexing gains and help mitigate the multi-user interference.
+When the number of antennas is large, the power of the interference is relatively small compared with the power of the desired signal, and then a good rate can be guaranteed with the setup stated in Corollary \ref{corollary7_rate_NLoS_scaling_N}.
+Therefore, a rich-scattering environment between the RIS and the BS ($\delta=0$) is beneficial in RIS-aided massive MIMO systems, since it can provide sufficient spatial multiplexing gains and help mitigate the multi-user interference.
 Finally, (\ref{SINR_NLOS_scaling_N}) unveils that, if the users are all located at the same distance from the RIS, i.e., $\alpha_{1}=\ldots=\alpha_{K}$, they all achieve the same rate.
-Therefore, fairness can be guaranteed in this special case.
+Therefore, fairness requirements can be guaranteed in this special case.

 Corollary \ref{corollary7_rate_NLoS_scaling_N} sheds light on the achievable rate when the RIS-BS channel is Rayleigh distributed ($\delta=0$).
 In the next corollary, we analyze the opposite scenario in which the user-RIS channels are Rayleigh distributed ($\varepsilon_{k}=0,\forall k$).